-The observation in Section~\ref{sec:IC} motivates us to enhance the evaluation metrics of LLM pruning through information richness (IR).
+The observation in Section~\ref{sec:IC} motivates us to enhance the evaluation metrics of LLMs pruning through information richness.
 Entropy~\cite{shannon1948mathematical} is a key indicator in the field of information theory to measure the amount of information and uncertainty.
 The larger the entropy, the higher the information richness.
 Therefore, we introduce entropy to evaluate the channel information of activation for augmenting the standard weight magnitude and channel norm as a novel pruning metric.

-Let $X\in \mathbb{R}^{o\times C}$ denote the hidden state feature of a fully connected layer in LLMs, where $C$ is the number of channels, and $o$ is the dimension of each channel.
-To compute the entropy of each channel, we first divide it into $K$ different bins and then calculate the probability of an element in the channel falling into each bin.
+Let $X\in \mathbb{R}^{o\times C}$ denote the hidden feature of a fully connected layer in LLMs, where $C$ is the number of channels, and $o$ is the dimension of each channel.
+To compute the entropy, we first divide it into $K$ different bins and then calculate the probability of an element in the channel falling into each bin.
 Then, the information richness (entropy) of channel $c$ can be formulated as:

 in which, $p_{k}^{c}$ is the probability of bin $k$ in channel $c$, and ${IR}_{c}\in [0,+\infty )$.
 We set $K$ to 100 empirically, which can achieve good results.
 Information entropy can be used as a good fine-grained metric to evaluate information richness.
 The larger ${IR}_{c}$ value means higher information richness.